12 Best Burr Coffee Grinders of 2022

 The benefits of using the Rancilio Rocky grinder are its powerful performance, excellent grind consistency, and compact size.
 Rancilio Rocky is simple to use, but it cannot offer hands-free grinding without a timer function.
 To use the standard Rocky model, flick the main switch to “on” to start grinding.
 Once the correct amount of coffee has been ground, switch the machine off, insert the portafilter, and use the dosage lever to dispense the coffee.
 To use the Rocky SD model, insert the portafilter and hold down the manual grind button until you have the correct amount of coffee.
 You can adjust the grind size on both models by twisting the bean hopper.

 Italian brand Rancilio produces the Rocky grinder.
 Rancilio has a long history of making commercial coffee grinders and espresso machines, but since 1997 it has also made high-quality grinders and coffee machines for home use.
-You can buy the Rancilio Rocky on Amazon.
-The retail price is around $499.

 For more information, read our full review of the Rancilio Rocky.